 The HRCC is authorized, subject to limitations under applicable law, to grant such other awards that are denominated or payable in, valued in whole or in part by reference to, or otherwise based on, or related to, the Company's Shares, as deemed by the HRCC to be consistent with the purposes of the LTIP, including, without limitation, purchase rights, Shares awarded without restrictions or conditions, convertible securities, exchangeable securities or other rights convertible or exchangeable into Shares, as the HRCC in its discretion may determine.
 Other stock-based awards, excepting purchase rights, may include the right to receive dividends or dividend equivalents, as applicable.
-In the discretion of the HRCC, such other stock-based awards, including Shares, or other types of awards authorized under the LTIP, may be used in connection with, or to satisfy the Company's obligations or the obligations of any of the Company's subsidiaries under, other compensation or incentive plans, programs or arrangements of us or any of the Company's subsidiaries for eligible participants.
 In addition, the HRCC is authorized, subject to limitations under applicable law, to grant cash awards under the LTIP.

-The HRCC shall determine the terms and conditions of other stock-based awards, subject to the same three-year and one-year minimum vesting requirements applicable to restricted stock units or restricted stock, as applicable; provided, such minimum vesting provisions do not apply to certain awards made to participants as annual incentive compensation as described in the LTIP.
+The HRCC shall determine the terms and conditions of other stock-based awards, subject to the same three-year and one-year minimum vesting requirements applicable to restricted stock units, as applicable; provided, such minimum vesting provisions do not apply to certain awards made to participants as annual incentive compensation as described in the LTIP.
 Any Shares or securities delivered pursuant to a purchase right granted under the LTIP shall be purchased for such consideration, paid for by such methods and in such forms, including, without limitation, cash, Shares, or other property or any combination thereof, as the HRCC shall determine.
 However, the value of such consideration shall not be less than the fair market value of such Shares or other securities on the date of grant of the purchase right.